splorp/kirby-alphabetise/readme.md

 ```

-You then want to loop through the returned results and display them, for example:
+### 2. Loop through the returned results and display them

 ```php
 <?php foreach($alphabetise as $letter => $items) : ?>